 On the other hand, the theory of treadmill production proposes that both modern capitalism and the modern state promote economic growth and private capital accumulation and that this process is self-reproducing and hence similar to the character of a treadmill (Schnaiberg 1980).
 According to this mode, the capitalist state uses accumulated funds to address social upheavals such as falling wages and environmental harm.
 This logic dictates that investments in economic growth would further finance solutions to the ecological crises caused by them (Pellow & Brehm 2013).

-An environmental sociologist is a researcher who studies issues such as environmentalism, the relationships between population, health and the environment and environmental inequality.
-The sociologists use research methods like surveys and interviews to collect data about environmental attitudes and behaviours.
+An environmental sociologist is a researcher who studies issues such as environmentalism, the relationships between population, health, and the environment, and environmental inequality.
+Sociologists use research methods like surveys and interviews to collect data about environmental attitudes and behaviours.
 Alternatively, they may also collate data through observation and reviewing pre-existing documents (“Environmental Sociologist” n.d.).

 Environmental sociologists are frequently seen collaborating with climate scientists, economists, anthropologists, geographers, urban planners and legal scholars in an effort to produce defensible accounts of socio-ecological reality (Pellow & Brehm 2013).

 Also Read: Gendering Climate Change

 There have been many contributors to the field of environmental sociology since the discipline emerged.
 A few notable environmental sociologists include: